cssr-tools/plopm/docs/_sources/installation.rst.txt

 This builds OPM Flow, and it exports the path of the OPM Flow executable.

 For macOS, the LaTeX dependency can be installed from https://www.tug.org/mactex/.
-If after installation you still face an error due to LaTeX when executing plopm, then add the flag **-latex 0** to plopm.

 .. tip::
     See `this repository <https://github.com/daavid00/OPM-Flow_macOS>`_ dedicated to build OPM Flow from source in the latest macOS (GitHub actions), and tested with **pycopm**, another repository in cssr-tools.